 Berg Lake © Jeff P

-British Columbia is home to four national parks, seven provincial heritage sites, many nature reserves and the scenic Cariboo Chilcotin Coast.
-The coast has a number of beautiful fjords, and is a popular destination for canoeing.
-The volcanic mountains of Tweedsmuir Provincial Park provide trekking opportunities, and the Kootenay Rockies boast some of the best skiing and snowboarding in Canada.
+British Columbia is home to four national parks, seven provincial heritage sites, many nature reserves, and the scenic Cariboo Chilcotin Coast.
+The coast has a number of beautiful fjords and is a popular destination for canoeing.
+The volcanic mountains of Tweedsmuir Provincial Park provide trekking opportunities while the Kootenay Rockies boast some of the best skiing and snowboarding in Canada.

 The provincial capital of British Columbia is the city of Victoria, situated on the southern tip of Vancouver Island.
 But its largest and most populated city is Vancouver, known as Canada's 'emerald jewel' because of its green-blue vistas of mountains and sea.